jkcso/Intel-One/README.md

 To be updated soon.

 ## Current version
+### Powerful ways to perform all searches in one click
+Specifically, there exist 4 flags that perform everything:
+-i for individuals
+-d for domains
+-c for companies
+-e for emails
+All of the above include social media and search engine search inclusive.

 ### Constantly improving user experience
 - A well documented help menu explaining all the available options with examples.
-- Powerful way to perform all searches in one go by providing 3 flags: -i for individuals, -d for domains and -c for companies, -e for emails.
+- Individual flags to perform all available features in isolation.

 ### Targeting individuals
 - Real time social media search matching the provided keyword in recent posts on everything that exists out there.